-A. Yakima River
+A. Yakama River

-- Fishing is allowed from the BNRR Bridge 500 feet below Roza Dam downstream to one mile below Horn Rapids Dam, except fishing is closed from the Yakima Ave, Terrace Heights Bridge upstream to a marker 400 feet. - 2.
-Subsistence fishing will be allowed according to the following schedule: - a.
-Fishing is allowed from Noon Tuesday to 6 PM Saturday each week from April 11 to June 24 . - b.
-AND fishing is allowed from 6 AM Tuesday to 6 PM Saturday each week from September 5 to November 25. - 3.
-At times of the year other than the spring and fall seasons, Subsistence fishing in the Yakima River where it borders the Yakama Reservation, using dipnets setbag nets and hook and line, will be allowed year around, except for Sunday closures. - 4.
-Satus Creek and its tributaries, Toppenish Creek and its tributaries, and Ahtanum Creek and its tributaries are closed for salmon and steelhead fishing.
+- Fishing is allowed from the BNRR Bridge 500 feet below Roza Dam downstream to one mile below Horn Rapids Dam, except fishing is closed from the Yakima Ave, Terrace Heights Bridge upstream to a marker 400 feet. - Subsistence fishing will be allowed according to the following schedule: - a.
+Fishing is allowed from Noon Wednesday to 6 PM Saturday each week from April 08 to June 27. - b.
+AND fishing is allowed from 6 AM Wednesday to 6 PM Saturday each week from September 2 to November 28. - 3.
+At times of the year other than the spring and fall seasons, Subsistence fishing in the Yakama River where it borders the Yakama Reservation, using dipnets setbag nets and hook and line, will be allowed year around, except for Sunday closures.

+- 4. Satus Creek and its tributaries, Toppenish Creek and its tributaries, and Ahtanum Creek and its tributaries are closed for salmon and steelhead fishing.
 However, fishing for trout is allowed above known barrier falls (Satus Falls, Dry Creek Falls, and Logy Falls), and additionally, fishing for trout between 9 inches and 20 inches is allowed from June 1 to November 30.
 Fishing for bull trout is not allowed anytime. - 5.
-Fishing for sockeye is not allowed anytime.
+Fishing for sockeye is not allowed anytime. - 6.
+The Fish and Wildlife Committee will explore options to allow fishing from boats or other floating devices on the Yakama River.